SmithB/surfaceChange/README.md

 Command line syntax:

 \>> python3 \<pathto\>/ATL14_write2nc.py @\<pathto\>/input_args.txt
+\>> python3 \<pathto\>/ATL15_write2nc.py @\<pathto\>/input_args.txt

 ### Description of the arguments listed in the input_args.txt that are used for writing netCDF files

 -b        base path to height and surface change data files.
 These are the hdf5 files to be converted netCDF.
 This directory should contain z0.h5 for ATL14 product.
-The surface change values for the ATL15 product are in several files, with names starting with dz and which can include resolution and time lag in the filename.
+The surface change values for the ATL15 product are in several files, with names starting with dz and which can include resolution and time lag in the filename, ie. dz_10km_lag1.h5.
 This is also where the output file will be written.

 -tiles    path to center tile files